HOA Fees: What You Need to Know Before Buying a Home

-Homeowners association Fees (HOA fees) are charged in many Philadelphia-area communities, yet they are not a uniform type of expense.
+Homeowners association Fees (HOA fees) are charged in many communities, yet they are not a uniform type of expense.
 Monthly dues charged by homeowners associations cover a wide range of different expenses, which varies from community to community.
-If you are curious about the homeowners association in a particular community, look for information provided in the Seller’s Property Disclosure Statement, a required document in Pennsylvania.
-The seller’s disclosure indicates whether a particular home is part of an association.
-If so, you may want to inquire about what services the association provides for the community and how much is charged on a monthly or annual basis.
+If you are curious about the homeowners association in a particular community, ask your real estate agent if the home is part of an association.
+If the home belongs to an association, you may want to inquire about what services the association provides for the community and how much is charged on a monthly or annual basis.

 Types of Fees Assessed by Homeowners Associations